cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 Constructors are __not inherited in the usual sense__.
 That is, a parent constructor does not become a constructor in the child class when inheritance is involved.
-However, child constructors can invoke parent constructors via the `super` keyword.
-Java allows this in order to facilitate a separation of concerns: let the parent class code be responsible for setting up the inherited variables.
+However, child constructors can invoke the code in a parent constructor via the `super` keyword.
+In fact, if the author of a child class does not do this, then Java will automatically add `super()` (i.e., a call to the parent's default constructor) to the first line of the child contstructor during compile-time.

+When we say that a parent constructor is called, we don't mean something like `new Parent()`;
+no object of the parent class is made in what we're describing.
+Instead, using `super` to call a parent constructor just means that we're executing the code that's in a parent constructor.
+Java does this in order to facilitate a separation of concerns; that is, it lets each class setup/initialize their own stuff so that the child doesn't have to duplicate the work that's written in the parent.
 We'll illustrate this with a small in just a moment, but first take case to read the following note:

 > It's tempting to imagine that Java moves back and forth from child to parent whenever